nojf1/site-personal/content/posts/tech/javascript3.md

 ## Summary

--Parameters are placeholder variables in a function, and used within the function only.
+- Parameters are placeholder variables in a function, and used within the function only.
 Multiple parameters can be defined at the same time.

--Arguments are the actual values passed into a function when you call it.
+- Arguments are the actual values passed into a function when you call it.
 Multiple arguments can be passed at the same time, as long as there is an equivalent number of parameters already defined within a function without using a rest operator.

--The rest operator (...) can be used to accept unlimited argument amounts, destructure arrays, and forward arguments into another function.
+- The rest operator (...) can be used to accept unlimited argument amounts, destructure arrays, and forward arguments into another function.

--Try not to overthink programming too much, it is what it is.
+- Try not to overthink programming too much, it is what it is.
 Give yourself some time to think as well.

+In the next part, I will discuss about arrow functions and more.